adimishrax7x/A-Daily-Blog-Website/README.md

- {This is a practice project so I am ye to learn a lot }
+ {This is a practice project so I am yet to learn a lot }